keimschleuder/Snake/README.md

 # Snake

-What di I even have to say abot it
+What do I even have to say abot it

 ## What I have to say